THE BLASPHEMY OF THE MASS

 Two other things should be said about the eucharist:

-1) If receiving it (pre-Vatican II) warrants eternal life, then grace through faith alone is thrown out and works is taught along side for salvation; something that the cults believe, and please also remember that communion hadn't yet been officially instituted by Christ.
+1) If receiving it (pre-Vatican II) warrants eternal life, then grace through faith alone is thrown out and works for salvation is taught alongside it, something that the cults believe.
+Please also remember that communion hadn't yet been officially instituted by Christ.

-2) Today's Catholic church (post-Vatican II) no longer holds to the urgent need that recipients of communion will be saved; for they state that Muslims and Jews will be saved without any faith or repentance in Jesus Christ.
+2) Today's catholic church (post-Vatican II) no longer holds to the urgent need for catholics to take communion in order to be saved; for they state that Muslims and Jews can be saved without any faith or repentance in Christ.

-Later in the Bible and we read how Paul ridiculed his pagan audience in Acts 17:25, when he totally dismantled their nonsensical belief that:
+Later in the Bible we read how Paul ridiculed his pagan audience in Acts 17:25, when he totally dismantled their nonsensical belief:

 "Neither is [God] worshipped with men's hands [out goes transubstantiation], as though he needed any thing, seeing he giveth to all life, and breath, and all things."

-One should also read chapter 19:26, 27 where Paul once again reiterates this position, and what follows from his pagan crowd?
+One should also read Acts 19:26-27 where Paul once again reiterates this position, and what follows from his pagan crowd?
 Much persecution and violence.
 Why?
-Because they, like Rome, know that Paul's rebuke of their foolish notion of creating gods, i.e., statues, etc, etc, is very bad for business (like church attendance for Rome.)
-How times never change.
+Because they, like Rome, know, that Paul's rebuke of their foolish notion of creating gods, i.e., statues, etc, etc, is very bad for business (like church membership and attendance is for Rome).
+How times never change!

-Lastly on this note, 1 Cor.
-8:8 is the final clincher that eating food (the wafer miraculously becoming 'the body of Christ') doesn't save us:
+Lastly, on this note, 1 Cor.
+8:8 is the final clincher that eating food (the wafer miraculously becoming 'the body of Christ') doesn't save sinners:

-Each of these verses totally obliterates the warped view of the Catholic eucharist being a Biblical doctrine, let alone being able to save lost, ignorant sinners!
+Each of these verses totally obliterates the warped view of the catholic eucharist being a Biblical doctrine, let alone being able to save lost, ignorant sinners!

-And may I briefly share with the reader, the following and most profound statement made by Anne Asken, while been tortured for Christ, by a Catholic bishop, for failing to submit to the mass:
+Before I move on, I wish to share with the reader, the following and most profound statement made by an Anne Askew, whilst been tortured to death for Christ by a catholic bishop, for failing to submit to the mass:

 "I have read that God made man, but that man can make God, I have never read."

-Anne was only 25 years old, when she was later taken out and burnt alive!
+(Anne was 25 years old when she was tortured and later taken out and burnt alive!)

-One last example of this type of wooden interpretation would be when the Mormons take 1 Cor.
+One last example of this type of wooden and woolly interpretation would be when the Mormons take 1 Cor.
 15:29 literally:

 "If the dead rise not at all? why are they then baptized for the dead?"

-After reading this passage, the founder of the Mormon religion, Joseph Smith (who was also a freemason and warlock) started baptising dead people.
-This form of exegesis is sheer madness for when did a dead unrepentant person ever benefit from being baptised after they died?
+After reading this passage, the founder of the Mormon religion, Joseph Smith, (who was also a freemason and witch) started baptising dead people.
+This form of exegesis is sheer madness, for when did a dead unrepentant person ever benefit from being baptised after they died?

-(The Mormons have been known to baptise dead people at random, regardless of their religious backgrounds, and then add the names of such people to their own private computer, which incidentally has billions of names of people throughout the whole world dating back many years, in their many underground tunnels in Utah.)
+(The Mormons have been known to baptise dead people at random, regardless of their religious backgrounds, and then add their names to their own private computer, which incidentally has billions of names of people from around the whole world and dating back many years in their many underground secret tunnels in Utah).

 1 Cor.
-15:29 simply means that if Christ had not died and then been raised from the dead, then our baptism and faith in Him, may just as well have occurred when we were dead.
+15:29 simply means that if Christ had not died and then been raised from the dead, our baptism and faith in Him would be totally in vain.

-For non-Catholics, the whole concept of what the mass is, was clearly defined and explained by John F. Whealon, Catholic Archbishop of Hartford:
+For non-catholics, the whole concept of what the mass is was clearly defined and explained by an archbishop, John F. Whealon:

 "Sacrifice is the very essence of religion.
-And it is through sacrifice that union with the Creator can be perfectly acquired.
+And it is only through sacrifice that union with the Creator can be perfectly acquired.
 It was through sacrifice that Christ Himself was able to achieve this for man.
 It is only through the perpetuation [continuing] of that sacrifice that this union may be maintained."

 This part of Scripture is partially true, apart from the perpetual aspect.
 And then Whealon goes on to say:

 "What makes the mass the most exalted of all sacrifices is the nature of the victim, Christ Himself.
-For the mass is the continuation of Christ's sacrifice which He offered through His life and death.
-Jesus then is the priest, the offerer of the sacrifice.
-But Christ was not only the priest of this sacrifice (of the cross), He was also the victim, the very object of this sacrifice.
-The mass is thus the same as the sacrifice of the cross.
+For the Mass is the continuation of Christ's sacrifice which He offered through His life and death.
+Jesus then, is the priest, the offerer of the sacrifice.
+But Christ was not only the priest of this sacrifice (of the cross), He was also the victim, the very object itself of this sacrifice.
+The Mass is thus the same as the sacrifice of the cross.
 No matter how many times it is offered, nor in how many places at one time, it is the same sacrifice of Christ.
-Christ is forever offering himself in the mass."
+Christ is forever offering himself in the Mass."

-The Council of Trent, which is still binding on non-catholics to this present day, had the following to say to anyone who didn't agree with them on this:
+The council of Trent and its many curses, which is still binding on non-catholics to this present day, had the following to say to anyone who didn't agree with them on this:

 "If anyone shall say that a blasphemy is ascribed to the most Holy sacrifice of Christ performed on the cross by the sacrifice of the mass let him be accursed."